cpdf in.pdf -output-json -o out.json

 cpdf -j in.json -o out.pdf

-In addition to reading and writing PDF files in the original Adobe format, cpdf can read and write them in its own CPDFJSON format, for somewhat easier extraction of information, modification of PDF files, and so on.
+In addition to reading and writing PDF files in the original Adobe format, Cpdf can read and write them in its own CPDFJSON format, for somewhat easier extraction of information, modification of PDF files, and so on.

 We convert a PDF file to JSON format like this: